 - Electronics stewardship

-The Sustainable Practices Team leads the USDA’s implementation of Executive Order 13834, Efficient Federal Operations (PDF, 209 KB).
-Additional information on USDA’s sustainability goals and progress is available in the annual Sustainability Report and Implementation Plan (PDF, 379 KB) and the annual Scorecard for Efficient Federal Operations/Management (PDF, 316 KB) submitted to the Office of Management and Budget.
+The Sustainable Practices Team leads the USDA’s implementation of Executive Order 14057, Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability (PDF, 246 KB).
+Additional information on USDA’s sustainability goals and progress is available in the annual Sustainability Plan (PDF, 410 KB) and the annual Scorecard for Federal Sustainability (PDF, 623 KB) developed by the Office of Management and Budget.

 - Leasing Oversight and Compliance Division